marklogic/flux/docs/common-options.md

 ## Reading options from a file

-NT supports reading options from a file, similar to MLCP.
+Flux supports reading options from a file, similar to MLCP.
 In a text file, put each option name and value on separate
 lines:

 ```